13pixlar/sticky-list/readme.txt

 #### Styling the list

 Sticky List ships with a minimal stylesheet that is easy to override.
 The table has the class of `.sticky-list` attached to it which can be used to override the default styles.
 The stylesheet is located in `sticky-list/css/sticky-list_styles.css` in the plugins main directory.

-#### Usage

-1. Upload and activate the plugin
-2. Go to the settings page of a form and click the Sticky List settings tab
-3. Enable Sticky List for that form att choose your settings
-4. Go to the form editor and select what fields should be displayed in the list
-5. Put the shortcode in a page/post with the corresponding form id, i.e: <br>`[stickylist id="1"]`

 #### Developers